 What is Tech Support

-Almost every people who is working on computer either for home use or office use require technical support.
+Almost every person who is working on computer either for home use or office use requires technical support.
 Normally people call tech support guys and they visit onsite to resolve the issue.
 But these days another type of technical support which is highly in trend is Remote Technical Support.

-What is this Remote Technical Support?
-Actually in this kind of support the tech support guys ask you to take the control of your computer remotely and fix the issue remotely without visiting to your site.
-So it is cheap and quick method to get the tech support.
-There are many Good and trusted tech support companies are there but majority is of Fraud and Fake tech support companies.
-See the below facts which give you an idea about it.
+What is Remote Technical Support?
+In fact, with this kind of support the tech support guys ask you to take control of your computer remotely and fix the issue remotely without visiting your site.
+So it is a cheap and quick method to get tech support.
+There are many good and trusted tech support companies there but the majority are from Fraud and Fake tech support companies.
+See the facts below which give you an idea about it.

-Fake tech support companies uses many methods to grab your money for their services or software which actually you have no requirement.
-First they will show you the Fake warning or errors on your computer and then ask to connect to your computer remotely to fix the issue and will sell you the tech support plans.
+Fake tech support companies use many methods to grab your money for their services or software which you have no requirement for.
+First they will show you the fake warning or errors on your computer and then ask you to connect to your computer remotely to fix the issue and will sell you the tech support plans.

-People who spend most of their times in front of the computer to work or do other things know how bad it feels to have the crash or worst of all have security breaches.
-If you got a message flashing on your computer that starts flashing that your computer has an Adware security breach you would freak out, especially if your computer is a lifeline that you simply cannot function without.
-Ignore the message and try not to get you panic to get you to call the weird 11 digit number for tech support.
+People who spends most of their time in front of the computer working or doing other things know how bad it feels to have the crash or worst of all have security breaches.
+If you get a message flashing on your computer that starts flashing that your computer has an Adware security breach you will freak out, especially if your computer is a lifeline that you simply cannot function without.
+Ignore the message and try not to get you to panic to get you to call the weird 11 digit number for tech support.

-In the past most of these messages claimed that were from Microsoft Tech support but scammers have since moved to Apple.
-Yes computers do get attacked by Malware which is why everyone needs to get a good anti-virus software installed but there are a lot of viruses that get engineered everyday so sometimes some do get out.
+Most of the messages claimed to have been from Microsoft Tech support, but scammers have since moved to Apple.
+Yes, computers do get attacked by Malware, which is why everyone needs to get good anti-virus software installed but there are a lot of viruses that get engineered everyday so sometimes some do get out.
 Scammers claiming to be associated with computer companies use this fact by sending out fake virus alerts that are aimed at selling you software or a service you don’t really need but worst of all gaining remote access to your computer.

-Tech supports schemes are really elaborately set up by some clever people taking advantage of people who aren’t technically savvy.
+Tech support schemes are really elaborately set up by some clever people taking advantage of people who aren’t technically savvy.
 They set up websites that are fake.
-They even offer free security scans and whiles you are using that free scan, they are inserting whatever they want to insert into your system.
+They even offer free security scans and while you are using that free scan, they are inserting whatever they want to insert into your system.
 The latest scammers use phone calls to solicit customers

 How does the Scam Work?